awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: Object array
 Required: No
 `assignPublicIp`
-Indicates whether the job should have a public IP address\.
+Indicates whether the job has a public IP address\.
 This is required if the job needs outbound network access\.
 Type: String
 Valid values: `ENABLED` \| `DISABLED`
 Required: No
 Default: `DISABLED`

 `privileged`
 When this parameter is true, the container is given elevated permissions on the host container instance \(similar to the `root` user\)\.
 This parameter maps to `Privileged` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--privileged` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-This parameter isn't applicable to jobs running on Fargate resources and shouldn't be provided, or specified as false\.
+This parameter isn't applicable to jobs that run on Fargate resources\.
+Don't provide it or specify it as false\.

 ```
 "privileged": true|false